khalilrmilA/keylogger-project/README.md

-Here is the complete content you can copy and save as your `README.md` file:

----

 # Key+Mouse Logger with Email Notifications

 This project logs keyboard and mouse activity and sends the logs to an email address every minute.
 The logs include: